New Zealand's Hubbard to be first transgender Olympic weightlifter | DW | 21.06.2021

 "I am grateful and humbled by the kindness and support that has been given to me by so many New Zealanders,” Hubbard said in a statement issued by the New Zealand Olympic Committee (NZOC).

-Hubbard completed under her birth name Gavin Hubbard before transitioning in 2013 at the age of 35.
+Hubbard competed under her birth name Gavin Hubbard before transitioning in 2013 at the age of 35.

 She has met all requirements under the International Olympic Committee's (IOC) regulations for transgender athletes and fair competition since then.
 This policy underlines the conditions under which athletes who transition from male to female can compete in the female category.